nikolayvoronchikhin/jetport-local/README.md

 There should now be a directory two levels up from jetport-local with the name `../../cloud/jetport`.
-It is a shared directory with the VM.
-The corresponding location on your VM is `/home/USER/projects/cloud/jetport`.
+It is a shared directory with the VM, and the corresponding location on your VM is `/home/USER/projects/cloud/jetport`.

 *(This is only possible because `DEV_MODE` is set to 1.
-Make sure to keep your `DEV_MODE` to 1 from here on out.
-Otherwise, the shared folder functionality will not remain.)*
+Make sure to always set `DEV_MODE` to 1.
+Otherwise, the shared folder functionality will not remain)*

 You can `su USER` and password defaults to `jetport.123`.
 From there you can run tox or other commands against the project.
 And all changes